November is National Family Caregivers Month!

 Many times muscular dystrophy appears to have occurred “out of the blue,” but in reality, one or both parents may be carriers, silently harboring the genetic mutation.
 Often parents have no idea they’re carriers of a disease until they have a child who has the disease.

 A good way to find out more about these risks is to talk to your MDA clinic physician or ask to see the genetic counselor at the MDA clinic.
-For more, see Facts About Genetics and Neuromuscular Diseases.
+For more, see our educational materials.

 Classification of Distal Muscular Dystrophies